7 Things to Consider When Choosing Windows and Doors.

 For those living in especially warm or cold climates (which could be anywhere in Aus), temperature is an important consideration.
 With the wrong choices, your house can quickly turn into an oven or a freezer.

 Double Glazed Windows can improve the insulation of your home by as much as 50%, and pairing glazing choices with a thermally improved or thermally broken frame can significantly improve the thermal efficiency of your home.

 Assessing your home's surroundings is probably the most important consideration when selecting windows and doors for your home.
 It's probably the one that is most often overlooked.

 Is your home near the ocean?
 Aluminium may be a better choice for your Windows and Doors.
 Is your home more than 800m above sea level?
 You may need special breather tubes installed in your insulated glass.
 If you’re unsure about what environmental factors you need to be aware of when choosing your windows and doors, get in touch with our sales team.

 Unquestionably the most important Environmental consideration you’re going to have is whether you live in a bushfire zone.If you do select the right doors or windows can save your life.
 Bushfire Attack Level or BAL ratings on Aluminium and Timber Windows and Doors help you choose the option that will give you and your family the highest level of protection.

 You can view the Southern Star Group’s Timber BAL and Aluminium BAL ratings on our website.

-Of course, you’re going to care what your windows and doors look like (we told you at the start we’d get back to this one!)
+Of course, you’re going to care what your windows and doors look like.

 Choosing windows and doors that’ll stay in style and not look dated in 10-15 years may save you megabucks, so it’s worth thinking about.